ChesterHsieh/ChesterHsieh.github.io/_posts/2018-11-30-Data Science Preparation.md

     - Job
 ---
 # Where I start
 I want to share the experience about how I prepare data scientist.
 Here's my background.
-All I want you know is **I'm normal and not lucky guy**
+All I want you know is **I'm normal and not lucky guy**.
+I work in school as Research assistance for 6 months and applied 1300 different positions.
+If I restart it again, I might need shorter time to get the offer.

  - 3 Years firmware developing( coding c for microchip)
  - NLP research experience with no paper publication
  - Top 100 CS school
  - 3.6 GPA
  - International student.
-I come from Taiwan.

 # Preparation